Let me ask you a question:

 Focus on your category pages first, and this is why:

 Customers love to have the freedom to choose and explore their purchase.
 They want to see multiple products at different prices, with some good options.
 This can also help increase your AOV (average order value) across your website.
+So setting up category pages with a high ranking keyword is something that will work well for the optimization and the authority of your store.

 To do ecommerce SEO right, you must learn all the basics of it.
 Here’s everything you need to know.